Reasoning Theater: Disentangling Model Beliefs from Chain-of-Thought: Discussion

 \paragraph{Tokens Savings through Early Exit} A second implication is that internal signals can be leveraged for adaptive computation.
 The calibration results indicate that, at least on MMLU-Redux, attention probe confidence can be informative enough to drive early exit with minimal loss in accuracy, yielding large token savings.
 This is especially relevant for reasoning models that are incentivized to produce long traces even when unnecessary.
 From an efficiency perspective, this suggests a simple deployment strategy: learn a cheap predictor over existing activations and stop generation once confidence is high.

-\paragraph{Cooperative Communication and Monitoring} The cases in which we find faithful or unfaithful (performative) reasoning are not random, and we propose viewing this from the lenses of cooperative communication \citep{grice1975logic} and reasoning models' training objective: Standard reasoning models are optimized for outcome reward\footnote{We don't want to oversimplify reasoning model training. \citet{guo2025deepseekr1arxiv} train R1 with a sophisticated compound reward, for example}, and their communicative ``intent" is at most instrumental towards this goal.
+\paragraph{Cooperative Communication and Monitoring} The cases in which we find faithful or unfaithful (performative) reasoning are not random, and we propose viewing this from the lenses of cooperative communication \citep{grice1975logic} and reasoning models' training objective: Standard reasoning models are optimized for outcome reward\footnote{We don't want to oversimplify reasoning model training. \citet{guo2025deepseekr1arxiv} train R1 with a sophisticated compound reward, for example.}, and their communicative ``intent" is at most instrumental towards this goal.
 Gricean cooperation is incidental: Relation (relevance) and Quality (supported evidence) are typically aligned with reward, while Quantity (verbosity) and Manner (obscurity) are not.
 This explains why traces are usually on-topic and not blatantly false, yet can be excessively long and fail to surface early internal commitment, which is precisely the failure mode that breaks CoT monitors as pragmatic listeners.

 This framing is useful to describe phenomena from prior work: 1) RL first increasing faithfulness without fully saturating \citep{chen2025reasoningmodelsdontsay} and 2) propensity (or lack thereof) to verbalize hints in easy tasks \citep{chua2025deepseekr1reasoningmodels}, but offers less explanation for unfaithfulness described as post-hoc rationalization \citep{turpin2023language}.
 This suggests faithfulness is multifaceted and requires further study.
-Nevertheless, our probing strategy provides an effective way to both access information that isn't easily attained through monitoring, and provides a method for early exiting reasoning traces to improve efficiency.